denten-books/plain-text/0-intro.md

 immutable media.
 Paper offers the document of record, which, once archived, does not change its contents.
 Analytic techniques like genetic criticism and forensic reading make it possible to reconstruct if not "authorial intent," then at least a trace of the author's hand.
-In some contexts, think manuscripts and folios, we may even ascribe properties like "fidelity" to "original" works of art.
+In some contexts---think manuscripts and folios---we may even ascribe properties like "fidelity" to "original" works of art.
 When media are immutable, one imagines a sort of a causal custody chain between works and their creators, which at some point must occupy the same contiguous space and time.
 Mechanical reproduction of